unruggable-labs/ENSIPs/ENSIPS/ensip-0.md

 If you would like to become an ENSIP editors, please contact a current editor.

-Generally, ENSIP editors will be responsible for choosing new ENSIP editors.

 ## ENSIP Editor Responsibilities

 For each new ENSIP that comes in, an editor does the following: